algaoucsd/cse15l-lab-reports/cse15lreport1.md

 For the cp command, you should get something like this:

 ![image](https://user-images.githubusercontent.com/122490362/211931321-ec745c7a-949c-41c0-a5fd-7faad4c88e6a.png)

+The cp stands for copy, and it copies a file from the first location, into the second.
+Notice the "No such file or directory"?
+That's because there isn't a file called hello.txt in that folder.
+Use cd and ls to navigate to that directory to see for yourself.

 Feel free to try out any other commands on your own!